-Amber fort, located in Amber is 11 kms from Jaipur, Rajasthan.
+Amber Fort, located in Amber is 11 km from Jaipur, Rajasthan.
 The fort, located in the Aravalli hills has a beautiful architecture.
 Raja Man Singh built and ruled the city in late 16th century.

 It has 4 main sections with its own gate and courtyard.
 The interesting one is the “SHEESH MAHAL” or the “MIRROR PALACE”.

 The main water source to this fort is from Maota Lake.
 The saffron garden is located here.
 It looks like a Persian carpet floating in the water.